 A third of the stomach disorders is called non-ulcer dyspepsia.
 The main symptoms of this condition are a burning, aching feeling in the upper part of the abdomen and nausea.
 At times of stress, the feeling of discomfort can become severe.

 Doctors usually first rule out GORD, peptic ulcers and gallstones before making this diagnosis.
-The causes of non-ulcer dyspepsia aren't clear and possibilities are many – from other intestinal tract disorders, a particular sensitivity to certain foods or to stomach acid, through to lifestyle choices.
+The causes of non-ulcer dyspepsia are not clear and possibilities are many – from other intestinal tract disorders, a particular sensitivity to certain foods or to stomach acid, through to lifestyle choices.